Comté Cheese vs Edam Cheese

 Which One Should You Choose?

 If you prefer a smooth; semi-hard cheese, go for Comté.
 But if you enjoy a rubber-textured to crystalline consistency, Edam might be the better pick.
-Comté has a nutty, creamy, sweet to meaty, roasted flavor, making it great for various dishes.
+Comté has a nutty, creamy, sweet to meaty, roasted taste, making it great for various dishes.
 Meanwhile, Edam offers a sweet, milky, nutty, buttery profile, ideal for different meals.